acsone/setuptools-odoo/README.rst

     python setup.py bdist_wheel
     pip install .
     pip install -e .
-    pip install odoo<8|9>-addon-<addon name>
+    pip install odoo<8|9|10>-addon-<addon name>

+For Odoo 10, simply run Odoo normally with the ``odoo`` command.
+The addons-path will be automatically populated with all places providing odoo addons installed with this method.

-To run Odoo so it automatically discovers addons installed with this method, start Odoo using the ``odoo-server-autodiscover`` or ``odoo-autodiscover.py`` scripts provided in the `odoo-autodiscover
+For Odoo 8 or 9 start Odoo using the ``odoo-server-autodiscover`` or ``odoo-autodiscover.py`` scripts provided in the `odoo-autodiscover
 <https://pypi.python.org/pypi/odoo-autodiscover>`_ package.